About the course

 TKAT SCITT arrange suitable school placements for the trainees.
 This enables us to ensure that we offer trainees a contrasting placement and a breadth of experience in their training year.
 Every effort is taken to place trainees in a school geographically convenient for them, without compromising their training needs.

 Trainees will complete two placements.
 Their main placement (A) will be where they spend the majority of their training year.
-The second placement (B) will be for four weeks in a contrast setting and key stage.
+The second placement (B) will be for 4-6 weeks in a contrast setting and key stage.

 Trainees on the salaried route will be paid on an unqualified teachers' pay scale 1 or 2 (discretion of the school).